maelchiotti/GTagger/README.md

 - Fix lyrics tooltip after searching lyrics + after saving
 - Lyrics seem to have a blank space at the beginning?
 Always strip them in add_lyrics()
-- Fix lyrics staying light green when clicking on them
-- Fix cancel button not activating

 **Future:**